EdwinGonzalez23/database_vending_machine_comp/README.md

+# Application
+Please see chapter 5 in the Technical Handbook for a detailed explination of the application.

 # Note
 The site is hosted on a school server and as a result some functions do not properly work.
 An order can be placed but the receipt after purchase will not show correctly.